Danny Seraphine: Early life

-Daniel Peter Seraphine was born in Chicago to John and Mary Seraphine.
+Seraphine was born in Chicago to John and Mary Seraphine.
 The family lived in the Dunning neighborhood on Chicago's northwest side.
 He started playing drums at the age of nine while attending St. Priscilla Catholic grade school.
 When he was 15 years old, Seraphine withdrew from Steinmetz High School.
 Outside of school he joined a local gang called the JPs.

 In December 1965, after deciding to quit as a professional drummer, he was invited to join Jimmy Ford and the Executives, Dick Clark's road band.
 Already in the band were Terry Kath on bass and Walter Parazaider on saxophone.
 After being let go from Jimmy Ford and the Executives when it merged with another local band, Little Artie and the Pharaohs (under the new name, The Mob) the three of them were invited to join a cover band called The Missing Links.

 He studied privately with percussionist Bob Tilles at DePaul University, where future members of Chicago were also studying.
-Seraphine cites his influences as Buddy Rich, Tony Williams, Elvin Jones, Grady Tate, Ringo Starr, Mitch Mitchell, and Hal Blaine.
+Seraphine cites his influences as Gene Krupa, Buddy Rich, Tony Williams, Elvin Jones, Grady Tate, Max Roach, Ringo Starr, Mitch Mitchell, Ginger Baker, Jeff Porcaro, Steve Gadd, Bernard Purdie, John Robinson, and Hal Blaine.

 He continued his education with big band drummer Chuck Flores, followed by two years of study under jazz drummer Jo Jones (also known as Papa Jo Jones) in the mid-1970s.